thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's the difference between data and information?

 Simply put, **data** are facts.
-Here are some examples of data represented in JavaScript.
+Here are some examples of data, represented in JavaScript.

 ```javascript
 'Mary';